If you're seeing this message, it means we're having trouble loading external resources on our website.

 Learn how powers of complex numbers behave when you look at their graphical effect on the complex plane.

-Connection between i, squared, equals, minus, 1 and where i lives
+Connection between i2=1 and where i lives

 Khan Academy video wrapper

-You can think about this either because i has absolute value 1 and angle 90, degrees, or because this rotation is the only way to move the grid around (fixing 0) which places 1 on the spot where i started off.
+You can think about this either because i has absolute value 1 and angle 90, or because this rotation is the only way to move the grid around (fixing 0) which places 1 on the spot where i started off.

 So what happens if we multiply everything in the plane by i twice?